sanko/Finance-Robinhood/README.md

     # ...do some stuff... buy... sell... idk... stuff... and then...
     $rh->logout( ); # Goodbye!

-Logs you out of Robinhood by forcing the token returned by `login( ... )` or passed to `new(...)` to expire.
+Logs you out of Robinhood by forcing the token returned by `login(...)` or passed to `new(...)` to expire.

 _Note_: This will log you out _everywhere_ because Robinhood generates a single authorization token per account at a time!
-This is good in rare case your token is stolen.
+All logged in clients will be logged out.
+This is good in rare case your device or the token itself is stolen.

 ## `forgot_password( ... )`